Who we are

 Professor of Viticulture, Cornell University

-Justine is participating in research for the precision management group.
+Justine is conducting research for the precision viticulture management focus group.
 Her research determines spatially-explicit data sources to improve sample collection for nutrient testing.
 The goal is to improve efficiency and precision.
 This research extends her work in developing sustainable grape production methods.

 Faculty website